 Of course, no travel card would be complete without benefits, such as trip cancellation/interruption insurance, trip delay insurance and primary collision damage waiver on business rentals.
 In addition, there are no foreign transaction fees with the Ink Preferred, unlike for the Ink Cash and Ink Unlimited.

 The Ink Business Preferred card does come at a $95 annual fee.
 However, depending on your business, the benefits of the card can significantly outweigh its costs.
-With its enticing sign-up bonus, reward earning categories and travel-focused benefits, the Ink Preferred can be a great strategic addition to your wallet.
+With its enticing welcome offer, reward earning categories and travel-focused benefits, the Ink Preferred can be a great strategic addition to your wallet.

 Ink Business Premier® Credit Card